cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/integrating-data-from-dada2-into-microbiomestat.md

 {% hint style="info" %}
 Note: Ensure to replace `"path_to_your_downloaded_folder"` with the actual path where you've saved the downloaded files.
 {% endhint %}

-By following the above steps, the DADA2 data gets structured into a MicrobiomeStat data object.
-This object is now ready to be used with the various analysis functionalities provided by MicrobiomeStat.